codegenos/codegenos.github.io/content/posts/how-to-fix-touchpad-tap-to-click-problem-via-xorg-config-on-ubuntu.md

 ## Problem
 Touchpad tap-to-click was not working when i first installed Ubuntu linux.
 I will show you how to fix this problem.

-Xorg is responsible for managing input devices like touchpads.
-It uses libinput software library for input handling.
-So let's learn some information about Xorg and libinput:

-### Xorg
->Xorg, also known as X.Org Server, is an open-source implementation of the X Window System, commonly referred to as "X11" or simply "X." Xorg serves as the display server for graphical environments on Linux and other Unix-like systems.
-It manages input and output devices such as keyboards, mice, touchpads, monitors, and graphics hardware.
-You can read more at <a href="https://www.x.org/wiki/" target="_blank">Xorg</a> wiki page.

-### Libinput
->Libinput is an open-source software library that provides a unified input handling interface for Linux-based systems, particularly those using the X Window System (Xorg) or Wayland display server protocols.
-It is designed to manage input devices such as keyboards, mice, touchpads, and other input peripherals in a consistent and efficient manner.

->The primary purpose of libinput is to abstract the complexities of dealing with various input devices and to provide a common API that applications and desktop environments can use to access input data.
-This abstraction allows developers to create user-friendly interfaces and interactions without needing to worry about the specific details of different hardware devices.

 ### Check input devices
 One way to check which devices are managed by libinput is the xorg logfile.
 To view the devices, run the follwing command: